Prussian Lithuanians: Personal names

 Prussian Lithuanian surnames often consist of a patronymic with suffixes "-eit" and "-at".
 It has the same role as the English suffix "-son" in the surnames Abrahamson and Johnson.
 Examples include: Abromeit, Grigoleit, Jakeit, Wowereit, Kukulat, Szameitat.

 Another type of Prussian Lithuanian surname use the suffixes "-ies" or "-us": Kairies, Resgies, Baltßus, Karallus.

 A difference existed between female and male surnames in everyday speech.
 For example, while officially the wife of Kurschat (Prussian Lithuanian Kurßaitis or Kurßatis) was also called Kurschat, in the Prussian Lithuanian language special forms were used in speech: the form of a wife's surname was Kurßaitê / Kurßatė and the form of an unmarried woman was Kurßaitikê / Kurßaitukê.

 Language

 Since the end of the 18th and the beginning of the 19th century, Prussian Lithuanians have typically been bilingual.

-German
+German and Low Saxon

-The German language used by Prussian Lithuanians belongs to the Low Prussian dialect of Low German, Mundart des Ostgebietes subdialect.
+The spoken language mainly used by Prussian Lithuanians belongs to the Low Prussian dialect of Low German, Mundart des Ostgebietes subdialect.
+In institutions (High) German was used.